-Alternatively, a School Hearing may decide to downgrade the severity of the suspected academic misconduct to Minor and apply one of the penalties M.i.-M.iv.)
+Alternatively, a School Hearing may decide to downgrade the severity of the suspected academic misconduct to Minor and apply one of the penalties.

-ANNEX D: Guidance on determining whether an offence is minor or serious
+ANNEX D: Guidance on determining whether an offence is suspected minor or serious

 Plagiarism: Reproduction of work from another source (e.g. student, academic source, internet), without appropriate acknowledgement.